Vonage/vivid-3/libs/components/src/lib/alert/README.md

 If you want to add rich content to your alert, you can use the default slot.

+You can style the content as you wish using `vwc-alert::part(vvd-theme-alternate)`.

 ```html preview
 <vwc-alert open>
   <vwc-switch label="Do not show more alerts"></vwc-switch>